Minh892001/Nestjs-microservice-architecture/README.md

 Create a `.env` file from the template `.env.template` file.

-Generate public and private key pair for jwt authentication:

 ## Running the app

 We can run the project with or without docker.